jeannie2/Security-Card/README.md

 This project was made using Vue.js and vanilla-tilt-vue npm package

 ## How to use
+Click link at top right to preview.
 Fill out form and submit.
 Click “open” button to view card.
 Close by clicking “x” on top right corner of card.

 ## Sources
 - https://www.npmjs.com/package/vanilla-tilt-vue